nicm42/100-days-of-code/log2.md

 Day 51: 23rd March 2020
-Progress: Did the obile First CSS lessons in UI Design Bootcamp on Scrimba.
+Progress: Did the mobile First CSS lessons in UI Design Bootcamp on Scrimba.

 Thoughts: It was interesting to see how he makes it look so good with just a few bits of css.

+Link to work: None

+Day 52: 25th March 2020
+Progress: Finished off the mobile first CSS lessons in the UI Design Bootcamp.

+Thoughts: For some reason getting the interface to resize the mini-browser and let me scroll was really hard today.
+It overshadowed the things I was learning.

 Link to work: None